microsoft/PowerApps-TestEngine/src/docs/content/learning/technical/09-simulating-dataverse.md

 ## Introduction

-The `Experimental.SimulateDataverse` function allows you to simulate responses from the Dataverse without actually querying the live data.
+The `Preview.SimulateDataverse` function allows you to simulate responses from the Dataverse without actually querying the live data.
 This is particularly useful for testing and development purposes, as it enables you to create predictable and controlled responses for various scenarios.

 ## What is Mocking?